mattdeloia/CATTConV/README.md

   - *Assessment*: focus on self-evaluation and “doing the right thing.”
   - *Grit*: perseverance and passion for long-term goals.

-### Personality Traits and Years of Experience.
-Several moderate correlations between Years of Experience and Behavioral Traits were observed in the data.
-Experience correlated positively with Self-Efficacy, Self-Confidence, Self-Determining, and Stress Tolerance.
-Experience correlated negatively with Deprivation Sensitivity and Assessment.
+#### Personality Traits and Years of Experience

+##### Data analysis determined several Moderate correlations between Behavioral Traits and Years of Experience.

 ![](CATTCon_Personality_Dashboard_files/figure-gfm/unnamed-chunk-6-1.png)<!-- -->

-\#\#\#\#\#\# Positive Correlations with Experience \* *Self-Efficacy*: belief in one’s own ability to deal with a prospective situation in cybersecurity roles. \* *SelfConfidence*: Someone who would be unafraid to pursue a resolution when he/she uncovers a questionable activity. \* *SelfDetermining*: Taking a step back from an issue, position, or posture and asking “does this make sense to me?” \* *StressTolerance*:
+###### Positive Correlations with Experience

+  - *Self-Efficacy*: belief in one’s own ability to deal with a prospective situation in cybersecurity roles.
+  - *SelfConfidence*: Someone who would be unafraid to pursue a resolution when he/she uncovers a questionable activity.
+  - *SelfDetermining*: Taking a step back from an issue, position, or posture and asking “does this make sense to me?”
-Ability to cope win the anxiety inherent in confronting the new, unexpected, complex, mysterious, and obscure events.
+  - *StressTolerance*: Ability to cope win the anxiety inherent in confronting the new, unexpected, complex, mysterious, and obscure events.

 ###### Negative Correlations with Experience